 Fir students require more frequent praise, reinforcement, and repetition in order to remain motivated during work blocks.
 They are able to request and respond in 1-5 word phrases and can follow 1-2 step directions.
 Sensory engagement with teachers and peers is interspersed throughout the school day and customized programs are created for each child to teach academics and critical daily living skills (such as dressing and expanding eating repertoires).

 Fir students participate in weekly CBI in order to generalize skills learned in the classroom.
-For example, while on CBI, Fir students practice riding the local bus, staying with the group, and reading signs in grocery stores.
+For example, while on CBI, Fir students practice riding the local bus, staying with the group, reading signs in grocery stores, and trying out new places to eat.